-Andi is an astrologer, writer, and yoga instructor, currently living in Vancouver, BC, Canada, Unceded Coast Salish Territories.
-As an astrologer she seeks to uncover the meaning underlying our experience.
-She believes astrology offers the medicine of a worldview in which Earth and Universe are understood as sacred, magical, and symbolic, and gestures to how we might live in harmony with nature’s rhythms.
-Andi’s offerings include private readings, event readings, workshops, yoga classes, and astroyoga ceremonies involving movement alchemy in alignment with the stars.
-She’s passionate about using yoga as a tool to understand astrology in a deeper, more embodied way.
-Currently, she’s studying Evolutionary Astrology in the tradition of Jeffrey Wolf Green.
+I’m Andi, an astrologer, writer, and yoga instructor, currently living in Vancouver, BC, Canada, on Unceded Coast Salish Territories.
+As an astrologer I seek meaning in experience through story, symbolism, resonance, synchronicity.
+I believe astrology offers the medicine of a worldview in which Earth and Universe are understood as sacred, magical, and symbolic, and gestures to how we might live in harmony.
+My offerings include readings, monthly horoscopes, events, workshops, and yoga classes.

 I’ve always had a strong desire to understand the world and the human mind.
 Coming from a scientific and secular household, science seemed the natural route to satisfy my curiosity.
 So in university, I studied physics, biology, and psychology.